Infrastructure

 “Many Kenyans are unnecessarily living in slum dwellings, because of limited supply and lack of affordability,” the World Bank said in its Kenya Economic Update.

-Although only a third of Kenya’s 44 million citizens live in cities, it is predicted that more than two thirds of the country’s population will live in cities by 2033.
+Although only a third of Kenya’s 44 million citizens live in cities, it is predicted that more than two-thirds of the country’s population will live in cities by 2033.

-Kenya, according to the World Bank, must build 244,000 homes a year to meet demand but only about 50,000 of new houses are being built.
+Kenya, according to the World Bank, must build 244,000 homes a year to meet demand but only about 50,000 new houses are being built.

 To bridge this gap, Mr Macharia said the government will team up with lenders and development partners to come up with alternative housing finance.